FrancescoDiSalesGithub/SimpleCrewAi/README.md

 {

 "collection":"name of the collection",
-"prompt":["the sky is blue","donkeys can not fly"] "topic": "obvious things",
+"prompt":["the sky is blue","donkeys can not fly"], "topic": "obvious things",
 "topic_id": ["obvious_things_id_1","obvious_things_id_2"]